sparanoid/quotmarks-replacer/readme.txt

 == Upgrade Notice ==

+= 2.6.20 =
+* Compatibility check for 5.8, nothing new, just bump version to tell everyone this plugin still works.

 = 2.6.19 =
 * Compatibility check for 5.0, nothing new, just bump version to tell everyone this plugin still works.